Basics

 • a common desire is to roll negative values, for example so that a directional particle can go either way.
 In that case, also use the offset.
 A common idiom is to use, for example, -15 r30 to roll ±15.

 • the value is distributed uniformly, but with some knowledge of statistics you could tweak it by stacking rolls.
-For example r6 produces a flat uniform distribution, r3 r3 a sort of triangle, and r2 r2 r2 something smoother still.
+For example r6 produces a flat uniform 0-6 distribution, r3 r3 a sort of triangle where 3 is much more likely than 0 or 6, and r2 r2 r2 something smoother still, more resembling a bell curve.
 In practice this seems very underused though, and you can’t make the distribution asymmetrical via this basic method, though you can via the more advanced ones below.

 Index (i)